Constant1724/UW-Campus-Map/README.md

 Running the server prints some information to the console, then will appear to stop (because it is interacting via a webpage).
 If needed, you can halt the server by typing Ctrl-c.

-- From IntelliJ: run ConvolutionApplication.java
+- From IntelliJ: run ConvolutionApplication.java at src\main\java\campuspaths\CampusPathsApplication.java

 Note that this step will take a while.